 All of this will also help you develop a strong support system.
 But the first step is accepting your illness.
 Although being diagnosed with schizophrenia is very upsetting, it is the first step in recovery.
 It will enable you to take an active role in your treatment, which may include making healthy lifestyle changes, taking prescribed medications, and being vigilant about attending all your medical and mental health appointments.
 Follow your doctor's recommendations, and be upfront about any side effects, treatment concerns, and other issues you are experiencing.

 Ignore the stigma of schizophrenia.
 Many people fear schizophrenia, and their fears are baseless.
 Only associate with people who accept you the way you are.
-Join the National Alliance on Mental Illness (NAMI), a national organization with local chapters devoted to the provision of educational and support groups and aims to destigmatize mental illnesses including schizophrenia.
+Join the National Alliance on Mental Illness (NAMI), a national organization with local chapters devoted to the provision of educational and support groups that aims to destigmatize mental illnesses including schizophrenia.

 Set meaningful life goals such as: